 WakeMed PhysicianPractices Specialties

 Find a Service Location

-Sleeve Gastrectomy is a laparoscopic procedure that reduces the size of the stomach.
+Sleeve gastrectomy is a laparoscopic procedure that reduces the size of the stomach.
 A normal stomach can hold over a liter of contents.
 Removing most of the stomach reduces the amount of food the stomach can hold.
-The size of the stomach after surgery is about one tenth the normal size.
+The size of the stomach after surgery is about 20 percent of its original size.

 No rerouting of the intestinal tract takes place during a sleeve gastrectomy and no intestine is bypassed.
 Food passes through the intestinal tract in its normal order.
 This operation is not adjustable or reversible.

 The new smaller stomach holds about a half-cup of food, rather than the roughly six cups that a normal stomach holds.
 It fills with food quickly, which means you won't be able to eat as much, and will feel full faster, yet it also allows you to absorb nutrients from food normally.

 The sleeve gastrectomy is typically performed in less than an hour.
 During the procedure, our surgeons employ laparoscopic techniques, making a small incision and using long-shafted instruments to exam the patient's abdomen.
 The stomach is freed from its attachments and divided with a stapling device.
 The stapling device seals the stomach and divides tissue.

 The new smaller stomach is shaped like a banana.
 The valve at the outlet of the stomach is left intact, which allows for the normal process of stomach-emptying and the feeling of fullness.
 Only the stomach organ is altered, and the intestine also remains intact/unchanged.

 Often, most patients feel less hungry and are less interested in carbohydrates, and patients lose weight despite usually not feeling hungry.